Ahmad4102002/API/README.md

             revising some uestions.
 Later I will study about sockets and HTTP.

 2/12/2026 : Today was also very hard.
 My mental health is not okay, the stress of not being enough has started to take its toll on my mind.
 I dont know what lies in the future I just want to learn without peoples judgement.

+2/14/2026 : I got my bike back.
+It is not as good as before but still i am happy i got it back.